 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X100S does not offer wifi capability.
+In contrast, the X100S does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the X100S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100S was succeeded by the Fujifilm X100T, while the PEN-F does not have a direct successor.
+Both the X100S and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The X100S was replaced by the Fujifilm X100T, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Fujifilm X100S better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.